huphtur/huphtur.nl/src/posts/2026-08-28-excite-gc-bookmarklet.md

 ---
 title: "How to Make GC Battles Exciting Again"
-description: "A handy bookmarklet for in your browser"
+description: "A handy bookmarklet for in your browser!"
 date: 2026-08-28
 image: /images/excite-gc-after.png.png
 alt: "Screenshot of the top10 in GC after Stage 6 of La Vuelta 2026 with the bookmarklet applied."